Greater Portland Bible Church

-The Youth Pastor will function in this role within the philosophy of ministry of the church.
+The Worship Pastor will function within the philosophy of ministry of the church.
 This philosophy includes but is not limited to the following:

 - We will seek to be responsive to Jesus as the true “Senior Pastor” of this church.

 - We will present the Bible as the only authoritative disclosure of Jesus’ direction for life and ministry.

 - We will minister within the church and to the world through collaborative team structures.

 - We will strive to give equal time, resources, effort, and emphasis to evangelism and to Christian nurture.

 - We will strive to make healthy relationships a recognized characteristic of our church and the primary context for ministry to one another and the world.